chipfucker/booru-abuse/wiki/Rule34.md

 - [`setCredentials()`](#rule34setcredentials)

-  Sets the cretentials to use with requests.
+  Sets the cretentials to use for requests.

 - [`getPost()`](#rule34getpost)